Shamilkv34/book/nostarch/chapter15.md

 `a`, which decreases the reference count of the `a` `Rc<List>` instance from 2 to 1 as well.
 This instance’s memory can’t be dropped either, because the other `Rc<List>` instance still refers to it.
 The memory allocated to the list will remain uncollected forever.
-To visualize this reference cycle, we’ve created a diagram in Figure 15-4.
+To visualize this reference cycle, we’ve created the diagram in Figure 15-4.

 Figure 15-4: A reference cycle of lists `a` and `b` pointing to each other

-If you uncomment the last `println!` and run the program, Rust will try to print this cycle with `a` pointing to `b` pointing to `a` and so forth until it overflows the stack.
+If you uncomment the last `println!` and run the program, Rust will try to print this cycle with `a` pointing to `b` pointing to `a`, and so forth, until it overflows the stack.

 Compared to a real-world program, the consequences of creating a reference cycle in this example aren’t very dire: right after we create the reference